 4) and later on, his heir apparent’s (Gerald McRath) perceived readiness to become the starter

 We’ve seen many instances where only one of the above reasons was enough for the Titans to part ways with a player so McRath’s pending four-game suspension gives Thornton a new lease on life in Tennessee.
 Assuming he’ll be physically ready and able to play in September, of course.

-Thornton said he "expects" to be ready for training camp, which should open late next month.
-I sure hope that expectation comes to fruition because I don't like any of the remaining options for the first four games of the season.
+he “expects” to be ready for training camp, which should open late next month.
+I sure hope that expectation comes to fruition because I don’t like any of the remaining options for the first four games of the season.

 I’ve got to say I’m not optimistic.
 If Thornton can’t practice now, without pads, how will he fare when they put them on?
 It reminds me of Kevin Mawae’s arm injury which caused him to miss most of camp last year.

 In training camp, I always like to focus on new players and those coming off injuries so Thornton will be one guy I’ll be paying particular attention to.
 If he’s able to practice.